smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 Use case 6: VolumeGroup can also be used together with application snapshot.
 It can be a resource managed by the ApplicationSnapshot CRD.

-Use case 7: Some applications may not want to use ApplicationSnapshot CRD because they don’t use Kubernetes workload APIs such as StatefulSet, Deployment, etc. Instead, they have developed their own operators.
+Use case 7: Some applications may not want to use ApplicationSnapshot CRD because they don’t use Smarter workload APIs such as StatefulSet, Deployment, etc. Instead, they have developed their own operators.
 In this case it is more convenient to use VolumeGroup to manage persistent volumes used in those applications.

 #### Goals